maltman23/LoungeLooker/README.md

 I am also super grateful for the great set of [tutorials on using OpenCV for facial-recognition on Raspberry Pi from Adrian Rosenrock](https://www.pyimagesearch.com/2018/06/25/raspberry-pi-face-recognition/)

 And many thanks to the developers of [eSpeak text-to-speech engine](http://espeak.sourceforge.net)

+Also, thanks to the great support from [Monochrom](https://www.monochrom.at/) and [Q21](https://www.mqw.at/institutionen/q21/artists-in-residence/mitch-altman) at the [MuseumsQuartier](https://www.mqw.at/mq-journal/mitch-altman-interview) in Vienna.

 ```
 ==================================================